w3c/webref/README.md

 ## Description

-This repository contains **machine-readable references of CSS properties, definitions, IDL, and other useful terms that can be automatically extracted from web browser specifications**.
+This repository contains **machine-readable references of CSS properties, definitions, IDL, and other useful terms that can be automatically extracted from web browser specifications** (see a [list of projects known to use the data](#known-consumers)).
 The contents of the repository are updated automatically **every 6 hours** (although note information about published _[/TR/](https://www.w3.org/TR/)_ versions of specifications are updated only once per day).

 Specifications covered by this repository are technical Web specifications that appear in [browser-specs](https://github.com/w3c/browser-specs).